 tag.

-tag of each page
+tag on each page:

 <h1